Latest Educational Updates

 Labour Union Moves Base pay Negotiations to 65%

-In an interview on Citi News, he said, “government progressed to 18%.
-We also progressed to 65% and government say they are going to consult.
+In an interview on Citi News, he said, “Government progressed to 18%.
+We also progressed to 65% and the government say they are going to consult.
 We also said we are going to meet our constituents, and we will also give them our feedback.”

 These will add up to our burden, that’s why we are demanding more.”

-The question posted is, have the Unions considered the ability to pay?
-But the Unions are not pleased to hear that argument, they said, if government want to pay certain bracket of people they readily make the money available why can’t they do same for workers.
+The question posed is, have the Unions considered the ability to pay?
+But the Unions are not pleased to hear that argument, they said, that if the government want to pay a certain bracket of people they readily make the money available why can’t they do the same for workers?

 Recommended